numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 * Wears a charm under his cloak that grants control of the Stone Golem.
 * Wants to be his own boss.

-The party is on a filthy, muck-encrusted peat barge, captained by [Ervind Oblong](#ervind), troll bargeman.
+The party is on a filthy, muck-encrusted peat barge, captained by [Ervind Oblong], troll bargeman.
 They are travelling upriver from the south, approaching a cluster of islands.
 The barge appears to move under its own power, but is propelled from below by a submerged Stone Golem, slowly walking along the riverbed.

 Grezell Berch, human wizard, has summoned the party to the swamp to protect his peat mine and tower construction site, and to search for saboteurs.
 Clearing the forest and draining the swamp is proceeding slower than expected.